Weather in Sequoia & Kings Canyon

-Blanketed in snow, Sequoia becomes a pristine wonderland with the arrival of winter.
+Blanketed in snow, Sequoia & Kings Canyon National Parks become a pristine wonderland with the arrival of winter.

-Because of the size of the park and wide-ranging elevations, Sequoia weather will vary depending on where you are.
-When exploring the park, it's important to be prepared - and always travel safely.
+Because of the size of the adjacent national parks and their range of elevations, Sequoia & Kings Canyon weather will vary per your location and season of travel.
+When exploring the parks, it's important to be prepared - and always travel safely.

-In summer, Sequoia National Park weather in the middle elevations (4,000 to 7,000 feet) is characterized by warm days and cool evenings, with occasional afternoon thunderstorms.
+In summer, Sequoia & Kings Canyon National Parks weather in the middle elevations (4,000 to 7,000 feet) is characterized by warm days and cool evenings, with occasional afternoon thunderstorms.
 These elevations receive an average of 40 to 45 inches of precipitation annually.
 Much of this falls during the winter, resulting in a deep blanket of snow from December to May.
 Sub-zero temperatures, however, are rare.

 Summer temperatures in Cedar Grove are generally hotter than the average for the middle elevations.
 Midsummer temperatures may reach the 90s.
 Cedar Grove is closed in the winter due to hazardous road conditions.